apioo/fusio-docs/docs/use_cases/invoke_protected_operation.md

-# Invoke protected route
+# Invoke protected operation

-By default every route is private unless you explicit mark it as public.
-In order to access a private route a user needs to provide an access token.
+By default every operation is private unless you explicit mark it as public.
+In order to access a private operation a user needs to provide an access token.

 ## Assign scope to user